-The Preparatory School offers a comprehensive Chinese (Mandarin) language program for all students from Pre-Primary to Year 6, which follows a student centered, inquiry-based teaching and learning approach.
+The Preparatory School offers a comprehensive Chinese (Mandarin) language program for all students from Pre-Kindergarten to Year 6, which follows a student centred, inquiry-based teaching and learning approach.

 The boys experience music through listening, singing, moving, playing, improvising, composing, interpreting, arranging and using new technologies.

 Physical Education provides students with an understanding of health issues and the skills needed for confident participation in sport and recreational activities.